Small Group Lessons:

-GRSB’s Group Class offerings currently include: Guitar, Piano, Drums, Bass, Ukulele, Vocal, Pop Acapella Choir, Music Theory, and Family Music.
+GRSB’s Small Group Class offerings currently include: Guitar, Piano, Drums, Bass, Ukulele, Vocal, Pop Acapella Choir, Music Theory, and Family Music.
 Each class is 50 minutes long, meets once a week, and most have a max enrollment of approximately 6 students depending on the class.
+Private lessons also available.
+If your child is signed up for Rock Band, Group Lessons are highly encouraged.

 Want to join a group class but unsure which level is the best fit?